 Those wishing to speak to the Board may do so at regular business meetings.
-Public Comment sign up is available online through the Public Comment agenda item when the agenda is made available to the public and until 3 p.m. the day of the meeting.
-Sign up is also available in the Board of Education office Monday-Wednesday until 5 p.m. and Thursday until 3 p.m. for those without access to the internet.
+Public Comment sign up is available online through the Public Comment agenda item at 10 a.m. the Monday prior to the meeting and until 3:30 p.m. the day of the meeting.
+Sign up is also available in the Board of Education office Monday-Wednesday until 5 p.m. and Thursday until 3:30 p.m. for those without access to the internet.

-To manage the Board's and the public's time in the most effective manner and to include as many community voices as possible, there is a three-minute time limit for individual speakers, unless four or more speakers sign up on the same topic.
-If more than 25 people sign up to speak to the Board under public comment or the budget public hearing, we will limit individual speakers to two minutes and groups to five minutes so that the Board can hear from as many citizens as possible.
+To manage the Board's and the public's time in the most effective manner and to include as many community voices as possible, there is a three-minute time limit for individual speakers if fewer than 21 individuals sign up.
+If four or more individuals sign up as a group on the same topic they are allotted 10 minutes to arrange their time in any respectful way the collective individuals decide.
+If more than 20 individuals sign up to speak to the Board, we will limit individual speakers to two minutes and groups to five minutes so that the Board can hear from as many citizens as possible.
+If more than 31 individuals sign up, a one-minute time limit for individual speakers and three-minutes for groups will be used.
 It is best to plan your presentation in advance, have copies of any written materials to distribute to the Board, and make your presentation as clear and concise as possible.
-If four or more individuals sign up to speak on the same topic, the Board will hear ten minutes from that group, arranged in any respectful way the collective individuals decide.

 The School Board considers public opinion when making future decisions and they or staff will address community concerns as they are brought up in Public Comment at Board meetings.
 The Board receives citizen input with respect and expects those who address the Board to observe the same courtesy.
 Individuals who address personalities rather than issues will not be heard.

-After 6:30 p.m. in the regular Board meetings, citizens who have signed up on the Public Comment Roster will have the opportunity to have their concerns addressed by the Board.
+After 6:30 p.m. in the regular Board meetings, citizens who have signed up for Public Comment will have the opportunity to have their concerns heard by the Board.
 Since the Board is the policy-making body of the school district, it is most appropriate to address the direction of policy with the Board.
 Individual concerns are best resolved closest to the situation.
 Parents are encouraged to contact their local school or central department to handle a specific problem.

 The Jefferson County Board of Education complies with the Americans with Disabilities Act.
-If you have a disability and need accommodations in connection with a Board of Education meeting, please notify the Board at 303-982-6801, at least 24 hours prior to the meeting so that necessary arrangements can be made.
+If you need accommodations in connection with a Board of Education meeting, please notify the Board office at 303-982-6801, at least 24 hours prior to the meeting so that necessary arrangements can be made.